-On March 11, 2014 Regeneron Pharmaceuticals Inc. ("Regeneron") filed a complaint in the United States District Court for the Southern District of New York (the "Court"), alleging that the Company was infringing on one or more claims in Regeneron's U.S. Patent No. 8,502,018, entitled "Methods of Modifying Eukaryotic Cells."
+On March 11, 2014 Regeneron Pharmaceuticals Inc. ("Regeneron") filed a complaint in the United States District Court for the Southern District of New York (the "Court"), alleging that the Company was infringing on one or more claims in Regeneron's U.S. Patent No. 8,502,018 (the "'018 patent"), entitled "Methods of Modifying Eukaryotic Cells."
 On July 3, 2014, the Company filed a response to the complaint, denying Regeneron's allegations of infringement and raising affirmative defenses, and filed counterclaims seeking, among other things, a declaratory judgment that the Company did not infringe the patent and that the patent was invalid.
 The Company subsequently filed amended counterclaims during the period from August to December 2014, seeking a declaratory judgment of unenforceability of the patent due to Regeneron's commission of inequitable conduct.

 On November 21, 2014, the Court found that there was clear and convincing evidence that a claim term present in each of the patent claims was indefinite and granted the Company's proposed claim constructions.
 On February 24, 2015, the Court entered partial judgment in the proceeding, on the grounds that the Company did not infringe each of the patent claims, and that each of the patent claims were invalid due to indefiniteness.
 On November 2, 2015, the Court found Regeneron had withheld material information from the United States Patent and Trademark Office during prosecution of the patent, and Regeneron had engaged in inequitable conduct and affirmative egregious misconduct in connection with the prosecution of the patent.
-On December 18, 2015, Regeneron filed an appeal of the Court's decision which is currently pending.
-On February 13, 2017, the United States Court of Appeals for the Federal Circuit held oral argument.
-A decision is expected by mid-2017.
+On December 18, 2015, Regeneron filed an appeal of the Court's decision.
+On July 27, 2017, the U.S. Court of Appeals for the Federal Circuit affirmed the trial court's conclusion that Regeneron had engaged in inequitable conduct before the United States Patent and Trademark Office and affirmed that Regeneron's '018 patent is unenforceable.
+Regeneron petitioned for a panel rehearing and rehearing en banc of this decision by the Federal Circuit on September 12, 2017, which the Company responded to and opposed on November 2, 2017.
+On December 26, 2017, the full Federal Circuit denied Regeneron's request to rehear the matter.
+The case returned to the District Court to adjudicate the Company's motion requesting that Regeneron pay Merus' attorney's fees and costs incurred as a result of Regeneron filing suit.
+On March 26, 2018, the trial court granted Merus' motion for attorney fees, expert fees, and costs and ordered the parties to address the amount of the award.
+Merus provided a detailed explanation of its attorney fees, expert fees, and costs of such award, which Regeneron responded to seeking a reduction of the amount.
+The matter was fully briefed as of May 18, 2018, and the Court issued an Order on June 25, 2018, granting Merus' attorneys' fees indicating a published opinion will follow.
+Regeneron has indicated it plans to appeal the decision awarding attorneys' fees to Merus.
+On May 25, 2018, Regeneron filed a petition for writ of certiorari seeking review by the Supreme Court of the United States of the decision affirmed by the Federal Circuit.
+Merus' response is currently due not later than August 8, 2018.